Storage Services at CHPC

 Update -- August 2021: The Summer 2021 quarter (July 1 - September 30) will be the last quarterly archive to tape of any CHPC general environment group space that is still being backed up to tape.
 All owners of these spaces have been notified.
 After that time, until XX, we will only maintain the tape infrastructure needed to do restores from the existing tapes.

 New archive backups of group level storage will be to the Archive Storage discussed below.
-CHPC will perform the backups on a quarterly basis provided the group purchase enough space on pando to allow for two copies of the data.
+Details on the current backup policies is given at File Storage Policies.
 Contact us at email@example.com to set up any group space backup.
 CHPC also provides information on a number of user driven alternative to this service; see the section on User Driven Backup Options below.

 There are various scratch file systems which are available on the HPC clusters.
 THE SCRATCH FILE SYSTEMS ARE NOT BACKED UP.
 This space is provided for users to store intermediate files required during the duration of a job on one of the HPC clusters.
 On these scratch file system, files that have not been accessed for 60 days are automatically scrubbed.
 There is no charge for this service.